JanHerca/urantiapedia/output/wikijs/en/book/Confucianism/The_I_Ching/Appendix_2.md

 [^212]: 296:XXIII A mountain, The application might be deduced from either view.
   It is hard to tell whether ‘the lowest’ in paragraph 1 should be supplemented as I have done.
 If not, then the explanation is a mere truism.
-  _Kh_ăng-žze is precise and decisive in supplementing the explanation of paragraph 2 as in the translation.
+  <i>Kh</i>ăng-žze is precise and decisive in supplementing the explanation of paragraph 2 as in the translation.
   See on the Text of lines 3 and 4.
   On paragraph 5, the Khang-hsî editors say admirably:—‘The fifth line is weak, and yet occupies the most honourable place in the figure,—emblematic of a queen; and as its subject leads on the subjects of the other lines to obtain the favours given to the inmates of the palace, she, it is plain, has neither jealousy nor any other injurious temper that might incur blame for tending to overthrow the ruler.’
   Paragraph 6 shows the ruler restored to the favour of the people, and the restoration of concord in the state.
 The small men have done their worst, and there is an end of their attempts for a time.

 [^213]: 298:XXIV ‘Thunder in the midst of the earth’ is thunder shut up and silent, just able to make its presence felt.
 So is it with the first genial stirrings of life after the winter solstice; so is it with the first returning steps of the wanderer to virtue.
 As the spring of life has to be nursed in quietness, so also has the purpose of good.
 The ancient statutes here referred to must have been like the present cessation from public and private business at the time of the new year, when all the Chinese people are for a time dissolved in festivity and joy.
   Canon McClatchie translates here:—‘The ancient kings on this culminating day (i. e. the seventh) closed their gates,’ &c.
 ‘Culminating day’ does not give us the meaning so well as ‘the day of the solstice;’ but where does the translator find the explanatory ‘the seventh,’ which he puts in parentheses?
 In my own ‘salad’ days of Chinese knowledge I fancied there might be in paragraph 1 of the Text some allusion to a primitive sabbath; but there is no ground for introducing ‘seven days,’ or ‘the seventh day,’ into this paragraph of the Great Symbolism.
-  The virtuous subject of the first line' is in paragraph 2 called _z_ăn, ‘the benevolent’ or loving.'
+  The virtuous subject of the first line' is in paragraph 2 called <i>z</i>ăn, ‘the benevolent’ or loving.'
 It is the only case in all the symbolism of the Yî where we find that term used as an adjective.
 It is emphatic here for ‘humanity,’ man in his ideal.
   The other paragraphs present nothing for remark beyond what has been said on the Text of the duke of <i>K</i>âu.

 [^214]: 299:XXV The composition of the hexagram is given here in a manner different from what we have met with in the account of any of the preceding figures; and as the text is not called in question, I have made the best I could in the translation of the two commencing clauses.
 The application of the symbolism to what the ancient kings did is also hard to comprehend.